aridjayarecipes/cutesrecipes.web.app/content/post/2034-easiest-way-to-prepare-speedy-hariyali-healthy-juice-with-fruits.md

 ##### Steps to make Hariyali Healthy Juice With Fruits:

 1. Grind all the chopped ingredients in mixer grinder strain it add jeera powder, black salt,Honey and mix well.
 1. Serve Tasty, Healthy Juice With Fresh Fruits.
-Garnish with gooseberry &amp; pudina leaves.
+Garnish with gooseberry & pudina leaves.